© WFP/Ranak Martin

 For instance, in Lebanon, 91 percent of families receiving multipurpose cash in 2018 prioritized food in their household expenditure, followed by rent and medical fees.
 In the Democratic Republic of the Congo,where cash transfers were being used the prevalence of households with acceptable food consumption score increased in 2018.

 In striving to reach the ambitious Sustainable Development Goals (SDGs) of ending poverty and hunger by 2030, WFP aims to empower local governments and organizations to be self-reliant in the face of a crisis.
-As WFP provides an increasing portion of its assistance in cash, it is able to align with national social safety nets and social protection systems.
+As WFP provides an increasing portion of its assistance in cash, it is able to align with national social protection systems and support Governments in designing, delivering, and enhancing cash-based interventions.

 In Ecuador, WFP’s emergency cash programme in response to the 2016 earthquake was instrumental in strengthening the national safety net system.